LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/4-conditionVariables.md

 ## BlockingQueue

 A blocking queue is a queue that blocks when you try to dequeue from it and the queue is empty, or if you try to enqueue items to it and the queue is already full.
-This can also be done in a Circular mechanism as seen below.
+This can be implemented in a Circular mechanism as seen below.

 ![circularBlockingQueue](/img/programming/circularBlockingQueue.png)